Obús: Success

+Hiatus

 During the time they were separated, Fortu joined Saratoga, a band made up by veteran rock musicians from bands such as Barón Rojo, Muro and Santa.
 A band with former members of such successful bands was thought to be impossible at the time, however, the collaboration between members gave birth to one of the best bands in the Spanish metal scene.
-The first album they wrote, Saratoga, (same name as the band) managed to bring a full house to the Sala Agualung, in Madrid, one of the most popular live music venues in the Spanish capital.
-After recording their second album, Tributo, Fortu decided to leave the band.
-Meanwhile, Serrano and Fernando had started his own rock band, called Venganza, but they did not generate much acclaim.
-Paco, in the other hand, was trying to convince his past companions to revive the band.
+Their first album, Saratoga, managed to bring a full house to the Sala Agualung, in Madrid, one of the most popular live music venues in the city.
+Fortu left the band after recording their second album, Tributo.
+Meanwhile, Serrano and Fernando started their own rock band, called Venganza.

+Revival

+Despite other musicial obligations, Paco remained committed to eventually revive the band.
 Just a week after Fortu abandoned his band Saratoga, Venganza decided to split and Obús was revived in 1996.

 Originally scheduled to take place at a festival in which Panzer and Judas Priest were also to perform, the deal fell through.
 However, they decided to go on tour on their own.
 At the time, the heavy metal scene in Spain was falling out of grace, and younger generations grew interested in older bands.
-Because of this, Obús found a receptive audience.
-Due to the success of the tour, they start thinking of recording a new album.
+Because of this, Obús struggled to reach a broader audience.
+But after the success of the tour, they start thinking of recording a new album.
 In October 2000, the band released Desde el fondo del abismo.

+Line up changes

 In 2004, during the tour "Segundos fuera", Serrano left the band and Peter Oteo replaced him.
 They incorporated Nacho GG-R as bassist to the band.
 In 2008, Fernando experienced heath issues which led him to leave the band, being replaced by Carlos Mirat.
 In 2009, during a tour around South America, Nacho GG-R left the band and Pepe Bao (bassist of O'funk'illo) substituted him.